Speech and Language Therapy - BSc (Hons)

 Amirah Hussain

-- Funding - Allied health profession students will receive at least £5,000 a year in additional funding for maintenance and associated study costs.
-Download the funding FAQs
+- Funding - Allied health profession students in a receipt of a student loan receive at least £5,000 a year in additional funding for maintenance and associated study costs.
+Download the funding FAQs.

-- The course is approved by the Health and Care Professions Council (HCPC) and the Royal College of Speech and Language Therapists, which also commended our virtual simulated practice activities that help prepare you for practice
+- The course is approved by the Health and Care Professions Council (HCPC) and the Royal College of Speech and Language Therapists.

-- We have been training SLT's for over 50 years!
-Our long – established course has a history of training speech and language therapists for over 50 years, so you are guaranteed excellent support, training and access to a wealth of knowledge
+- We have been training SLTs for over 50 years!
+Our long–established course has a history of training speech and language therapists for over 50 years, so you are guaranteed excellent support, training and access to a wealth of knowledge from passionate, experienced staff.

-- We’ve invested £71 million in our City South Campus - our brand new extension features two specialist SLT clinics with cutting-edge technology, a resource room, home environment room and simulation suites to aid your learning
+- We have two specialist SLT clinics, a telehealth suite, a resource room, home environment room and simulation suites to aid your learning.

 Open Days